yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassistuner/installation.md

 weight: 2
 ---

 LGDXRobot2 ChassisTuner only distributes binary releases for Linux on both amd64 and arm64.
-To obtain the binary, download the latest release from the [GitLab releases page](https://gitlab.com/yukaitung/lgdxrobot2-chassistuner/-/releases).
+Also, it is included in the [LGDXRobot2 Desktop Docker image](https://hub.docker.com/r/yukaitung/lgdxrobot2.desktop).

 Only the latest version of the binary is retained, and the download links for all releases point to the same file.
 {.alert .alert-info}